 Live-in care is a relatively new way of providing elderly care which is becoming increasingly popular, not only in the Birmingham area but throughout the UK.
-If your loved one has care needs but would be reluctant to go into a care home, Elder’s services can provide all the help and support they require.
+If your loved one has care needs but they are reluctant to go into a care home, Elder’s services can provide all the help and support they require.

 Who is live-in care suitable for?